SuperScientificSoftwareLaboratory/Mille-feuille/README.md

 ## Execution
 Our test programs currently support input files encoded using the matrix market format.
 All matrix market datasets used in this evaluation are publicly available from the SuiteSparse Matrix Collection.

-1.The command 'make xxx' generates an executable file.
+1. The command 'make xxx' generates an executable file.

 ```
 make cg
 make bicg
 ```
-2.Run code on matrix data.
+2. Run code on matrix data.
 Running the program requires one parameter: matrix path.

 ```
 ./main-cg matrix.mtx
 ./main-bicg matrix.mtx
 ```

-3.Example
+3. Example

 ```
 cd test